Kristijan10048/PlDoc/pldoc/trunk/src/site/resources/readme.txt

 * Some SQL*Plus commands and variables in the source may cause PLDoc to fail.
 * Comment texts are treated as HTML, but only well-formed XHTML tags are allowed (must use <br/> instead of <br> etc).
-* Only @headcom, @deprecated, @param, @return and @throws tags are supported at the moment.
+* PLDoc attempts to imitate Javadoc processing for tags such as @headcom, @deprecated, @param, @return, @throws etc.
+  It also attempts to process inline tags (@link, etc.) - this is still experimental.
+* PLDoc attempts to generate links between objects documented in the same process: try to process all files in one run.
+Alternatively, run PLDoc against the database directly.
-* Deprecated and Index pages not generated.
+* Deprecated pages not generated.
 * One-line comments are ignored except before package members.

 	BUILDING FROM SOURCE

+During development of 0.91, PLDoc migrated from Ant to Maven: both methods should work but building with Maven is recommended as it automates a lot of work building, packaging and releasing PLDoc.

+        Traditional Method

 Both binaries and source are included in the distribution.
 You need not to rebuild the source unless you have it modified.